Martinnilsen99/TDAT2004---Datakommunikasjon-med-nettverksprogrammering/Oeving3/README.md

 http://localhost:3000/

-If you want to check if the server runs or not, you can open up a browser and type http://localhost:8080/test and you should se the text "Testen fungerer".
+If you want to check if the server runs or not, you can open up a browser and type http://localhost:8080/test and you should see the text "Testen fungerer".